Inspecting Hidden Gem #24: Try and Get Me! a.k.a. The Sound of Fury

 U.S.A. / Robert Stillman Productions / 1950 / B+W / 85 minutes / Aspect Ratio: 1.37:1

-Try and Get Me! is a strongly recommended viewing experience but comes with an equally strong warning: The downward trajectory of tragedy and despair this cinematic story takes is unrelenting.
+Try and Get Me! is a strongly recommended viewing experience but comes with an equally strong warning.
+The downward trajectory of tragedy and despair this cinematic story takes is unrelenting.
 This drama offers no relief or “rest stops” along the way that other films about criminals and their activities so often do, say for instance in deploying snappy dialogue or lively character interactions.
 No, this nightmare is so devastatingly potent, the terror doesn’t even end when the film does.
 Because Try and Get Me! is based on a true story, the familiar chant of reassurance "It's only a movie" doesn't apply here.
 That combined with the events one witnesses being so realistic, detailed, horrifying and immediate, expect the devastation to consume your consciousness for a long, long time.

 Watching this film, metaphorically speaking, is like entering an old express elevator going down.
-Your fellow passenger Howard (a literally and figuratively "all in" Frank Lovejoy) is an average Joe struggling to make ends meet for his family but riddled with fear, guilt and depression for losing his job and so worried sick about his family’s bleak future he can barely talk.
-His reason for being here is due to the lift operator Jerry’s boasting of a brighter future and quick financial gains (played with zeal by Lloyd Bridges) whose confidence is infectious.
+Your fellow passenger Howard (a literally and figuratively "all in" Frank Lovejoy) is an average Joe struggling to make ends meet for his family but riddled with fear, guilt and depression for losing his job and so worried sick about his family’s bleak future, he can barely talk.
+His reason for being here is due to lift operator Jerry’s boasting of a brighter future and quick financial gains (played with zeal by Lloyd Bridges) whose confidence is infectious.
 So is his narcissism.
-He’s a preening, ostentatious “big operator” but in reality a lowlife stickup man, who has even bigger plans for himself and his passenger in riding to the top of the American Dream, only by implementing the most dangerous and morally bankrupt scheme imaginable.
+He's presented as a preening, ostentatious “big operator” but in reality is a lowlife stickup man, who has even bigger plans for himself and his passenger in riding to the top of the American Dream, only by implementing the most dangerous and morally bankrupt scheme imaginable.
 After this “ride” slams into the ground floor and the situation cannot conceivably get any worse… behold a basement, hurtling us further down the bowels of Hell.

 There are other important characters introduced along the way.
 Each resonates with an emotionally unique identity; there’s even a slightly too pointed, singular voice of reason, but all will succumb to a pervading sense of fatalism enveloping everyone in a spiralling descending thrust.

 This was the last U.S. film directed by Cy Endfield, who previously helmed the excellent film noirs The Argyle Secrets (1948) and The Underworld Story (1950).
-Unfortunately, he became the victim of persecution by the House Un-American Activities Committee and because of the Hollywood blacklist, subsequently fled to the U.K. There he directed the accomplished features Hell Drivers (1957) and Zulu (1964) amongst others.
+Unfortunately, he became a victim of persecution by the House Un-American Activities Committee and because of the Hollywood blacklist, subsequently fled to the U.K. There he directed the accomplished features Hell Drivers (1957) and Zulu (1964) amongst others.
 The screenplay was incisively adapted by Jo Pagano from his novel "The Condemned" and is based on the factual 1933 Brooke Hart case that occurred in San Jose, California.
 Fritz Lang's 1936 film Fury was more loosely based on the same story which probably explains, along with The Sound of Fury's poor box office performance, why Endfield's film subsequently had its title changed to the more lurid Try And Get Me!